normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/SettingUpSES.md

 # Setting up Amazon Simple Email Service (SES)

 SES is a cloud-based email sending service.
-It designed to handle any size workloads whether that is marketers send large marketing message or for small applications like ours to send emails to people that have been assigned a new task.
+It designed to handle any size workloads whether that is marketers sending large amounts of marketing emails or for small applications like ours to send emails to people that have been assigned a new task.

-AWS accounts that start using SES are initial in what is called sandbox mode.
-Where each mail that is sent has to be to a verified email address.
-The sandbox mode is used to help prevent fraud and abuse, and to help protect your reputation as a sender, SES apply certain restrictions to new Amazon SES accounts.
+AWS accounts that start using SES are initially in what is called sandbox mode, where each mail that is sent has to be to a verified email address.
+The sandbox mode is used to help prevent fraud and abuse, and to help protect your reputation as a sender, SES applies certain restrictions to new Amazon SES accounts.

-Checkout the developer guide about [setting up email](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/setting-up-email.html) or [moving your account of the sandbox](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html).
+Checkout the developer guide about <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/setting-up-email.html" target="_blank">setting up email</a> or <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html" target="_blank">moving your account of the sandbox</a>.

 ## Verifing Email Address

 Your account is most likely in the sandbox mode.
-To see the emails our Lambda function will send, you need to verify each of the emails you plan on testing with for both the From and To addresses.
-You can verify emails either through the [AWS console](https://console.aws.amazon.com/ses/home?region=us-east-1#verified-senders-email:) or by entering an email in the code snippet below and executing it.
+To see the emails our Lambda function will send, you need to verify each of the emails you plan on testing with both the From and To addresses.
+You can verify emails either through the <a href="https://console.aws.amazon.com/ses/home?region=us-east-1#verified-senders-email:" target="_blank">AWS console</a> or by entering an email in the code snippet below and executing it.

 ```cs --source-file ../Snippets/SESSnippets.cs --project ../Snippets/Snippets.csproj --region send_verification_email
 ```